1. Applicable Law

 Unless otherwise agreed, our work will begin when we receive your implicit or explicit acceptance of our engagement.
 We will not be responsible for periods before that date.

-Each of us may terminate any agreement by giving not less than 7 days notice in writing via post or email to the other party, except where you fail to cooperate with us or we have reason to believe that you have provided us or HMRC with misleading information, in which case we may terminate any agreement immediately.
+Each of us may terminate any agreement by giving not less than 5 working days notice in writing via post or email to the other party, except where you fail to cooperate with us, or we have reason to believe that you have provided us or HMRC with misleading information, in which case we may terminate any agreement immediately.
 Termination will be without prejudice to any rights that may have accrued to either party prior to termination.

 In the event of termination of any contract, we will endeavour to agree with you the arrangements for the completion of work in progress at that time, unless we are required for legal or regulatory reasons to cease work immediately.
 In that event, we shall not be required to carry out further work and shall not be responsible or liable for any consequences arising from termination.